SQ-WARE/ESCAPE/README.md

 ## Credits

-- 3D models by Kaan
+- 3D models by Kaan, Smokahontas
 - HYTOPIA default assets are used under their license; see `assets/LICENSE.md`